telloaxelll/telloaxelll.github.io/index.md

 ## News

 - **[Jul.
-2025]** Featured in *The Mercury News* in an article on the impact of science funding cuts, highlighting my research efforts and challenges.
+2025]** Featured in *The Mercury News* in an article on the impact of science funding cuts, highlighting my research efforts and challenges [Article]("https://www.mercurynews.com/2025/07/19/cuts-to-science-grants-force-san-jose-researchers-student-to-scramble/").

 {% include_relative _includes/publications.md %}